L-1A to EB1 Green Card | Transfer Process, Success Rate

 L-1A to Green Card Benefits

 Applicants with L-1B status will be required to go through the PERM Labor Certification process.
 L-1B applicants may endure long waits unless they are eligible to apply under EB-1 Extraordinary Ability or EB-1 Outstanding Researchers and Professors.
-To acquire a Green Card with an L-1B status (Specialized Knowledge Professional), the applicant may file under EB-3 or EB-2 categories, if eligible.
-The applicant may file under the National Interest Waiver (NIW) as well.
+To acquire a Green Card with an L-1B status (Specialized Knowledge Professional), the applicant may file under EB-3 or EB-2 categories.
+If eligible, the applicant may file under the National Interest Waiver (NIW), bypassing the PERM and job requirement.

 Applicants with L-1A status may also pursue immigration benefits through the general family-based immigration process.